mkleehammer/koa-rethinkdb-pool/README.md

 ## Example Usage

-During startup, the package with the RethinkDB instance and the connection information.
+During startup, initialize the package with the RethinkDB instance and the connection information.

 Supplying the RethinkDB instance ensures that your project is control of the RethinkDB package version.
 The connection information is simply the object